toddmckenzie/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

             return find_floor(n, top_half)

-O(nlogn) - As n grows the runtime does not increase much.
+O(logn) - As n grows the runtime does not increase much.